 Doak told The Fried Egg podcast in 2021 that “for all Muirfield knew, we’d knock down all the trees and build a hole right there and wave at the members of Muirfield.”
 Doak says Sarvadi and the team never planned on doing this, but the leverage was useful.

 Along with establishing a defined buffer, Muirfield used some of its acquired land to move around the ninth tee box during the 2013 Open Championship.
 Meanwhile, The Renaissance Club applied to extend its course into the newly-acquired dunes, a process that took approximately five years.
 When given the green light, Doak was brought back in to make three new holes directly on the coast.
 Those holes are Nos.
 9, 10 and 11 on a normal day and Nos.
-12, 13 and 14 for the Scottish Open.
+12, 13 and 14 for the Genesis Scottish Open.

-Starting with the 10th hole, a short par-5 that is the seventh hole for everyday play, viewers this week will watch as the course marches out toward the Firth of Forth.
-The next hole is a long par-4 that can be stretched to 510 yards and sometimes plays into the wind.
+Starting with the 10th hole, a short par 5 that is the seventh hole for everyday play, viewers this week will watch as the course marches out toward the Firth of Forth.
+The next hole is a long par 4 that can be stretched to 510 yards and sometimes plays into the wind.
 Then comes The Renaissance Club’s signature stretch along the dunes.

 “The prettiest view on the course is when you walk up onto the 12th and the lighthouse on Fidra (an uninhabited island in the Firth of Forth) comes into view after you couldn’t quite see it from the tee,” Doak said.
 “Then the next hole plays right along cliffs with a secluded beach to the left.
 And then at the 14th, you turn around and play back toward Arthur’s Seat (an ancient volcano) in Edinburgh around the curve of the shoreline.”